AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 - **Upload Assets**: Allows you to upload assets directly to the selected folder.
 - **New**: Enables the creation of new topics, maps, and folders within the Repository.
 - **AI Assistant**: A powerful, AI-driven tool designed to enhance your productivity through smart help features.
-- **More actions**: Provides access to Workspace settings and Assets
+- **More actions**: Provides access to Workspace settings and Assets.
 - **Expand view**: Allows you to expand the page view using the **Expand** icon.

 ### Repository view

 The Repository view serves as the central space where all folders and files within the repository are displayed.
 It offers customization options and additional features to enhance usability and visibility as listed below:

-- **Customise**: You can modify the columns displayed by using the **Customise** option located at the top-right corner of the Repository view that provides a toggle control for the available fields.
+- **Customise**: You can modify the columns displayed by using the **Customise** option located at the top-right corner of the Repository view.
+This option provides a toggle control for the available columns.
 The Name or Title columns are mandatory and both cannot be disabled together.
 Other fields, such as File Type, UUID, Document State, Locked By, Created On, and Modified On, can be enabled or disabled as needed.
 You can also rearrange them by dragging and dropping.

     ![](images/customize-repo-view.png){align="left"}

-- **Column resizing**: Columns can be resized by selecting the dropdown menu on the respective field label.
+- **Column resizing**: Columns can be resized by selecting the dropdown menu on the respective column label.

 - **Sorting**: The Name, Title, Created on and Last modified columns support sorting in ascending or descending order, accessible via the dropdown on the field label.